offGustavo/md-agenda.nvim/README.md

 **Repeat Indicator Types**:
 - "+": Shifts the date to, for example one month (+1m) after the scheduled time or deadline.
 It can be still in the past and overdue even after marking it.
-- "++": Shifts the date by for example at least one week (++1d) from scheduled time or deadline, but also by as many weeks as it takes to get this date into the future.
+- "++": Shifts the date by for example, at least one week (++1w) from scheduled time or deadline, but also by as many weeks as it takes to get this date into the future.
-- ".+": Shifts the date to, for example one month (.+1m) after today.
+- ".+": Shifts the date to, for example, one month (.+1m) after today.

 **Repeat Indicator Intervals**:
 - "d": n day after.
 - "w": n Week after, same weekday.
 - "m": n Month after, same day of the month.
 - "y": n Year after, same month and day of the month.

+**Progress Indicator**:\
+If you want to save the progress to the logbook, place progress indicator to the task.\

+Progress indicator looks like this: (x/y). y is the goal and x is the current progress.

 ## Checking a Task
 To check a task, place cursor to it and use `:CheckTask` command.